baweaver/izzy/README.md

 brandon.matches_any?  name: /br$/, age: (20..30) # => true
 brandon.matches_none? name: /br&/, age: (30..40) # => true
 ```
-Izzy compares on === much like a case statement, allowing you to regex and range away!
-You can even do type checks while you're at it.

 #### Type Checking

+Perhaps you want to type check:
 ```ruby
 brandon.matches_all? name: String, age: Integer
 ```

 #### Lambdas

-Why stop there?
 Need a bit more power?
 We have Lambdas for that!

 ```ruby
 longer_than_3 = -> n { n.length > 3 }